Implied Integrality in Mixed-Integer Optimization: Implied integrality for block-structured problems

+In \cref{thm_tu_implied} and \cref{thm_unimodular_implied}, we highlighted how totally unimodular submatrices together with block-structure can cause implied integrality.
+In this section, we highlight how similar ideas can be used to detect implied integers using $k$-regular and balanced submatrices.

-Appa and Kotnyek study $k$-regular matrices~\cite{Appa2004}, which are a natural generalization of total unimodularity.
+Appa and Kotnyek studies $k$-regular matrices~\cite{Appa2004}, which are a natural generalization of total unimodularity.
 A matrix is said to be \emph{$k$-regular} if for each non-singular square submatrix $R$, $k R^{-1}$ is integral.
 They show the following: